ssdv1/make_cv/README.md

 make\_cv can do a lot of things automatically for you.
 If you add a `-h` flag it will give you a full list of things you can use it to do.
 Here are some of the most useful options:

-  `-g {NUMBER OF YEARS} search for and add new entries to the .bib file from Google Scholar for the last few specified number of years; use -1 to search from the beginning; default is 1 if -g is passed without specifying a number.`
+  `-g {NUMBER OF YEARS} search for and add new entries to the .bib file from Google Scholar for the last few specified number of years; use -1 to search from the beginning; defaults to 1 if -g is passed without specifying a number.`
   `-c {true,false} update citation counts stored in .bib file`
   `-m {true,false} update the student author markers`
   `-I {true,false} using bibtexautocomplete, search for and add missing doi’s to .bib file`